 Out parameters

-A function argument passed by (non-const) reference (or by address) allows the function to modify the value of an object passed as an argument.
+A function argument passed by non-const reference (or by pointer-to-non-const) allows the function to modify the value of an object passed as an argument.
 This provides a way for a function to return data back to the caller in cases where using a return value is not sufficient for some reason.

 A function parameter that is used only for the purpose of returning information back to the caller is called an out parameter.